jersou/clite-parser/README.md

   --help                 Show this help
 ```

-### printHelpOnError
+## Print the help on error

-Print the help if an error is thrown and then re-throw the error:
+If printHelpOnError is enabled, the help is print if any error is thrown while
+the command execution.
+Else, the help is print only for errors that have
+`{ cause: { clite: true } }`.

+It's useful if a required option is missing, for example.

 ```typescript
 import { cliteRun } from "jsr:@jersou/clite@0.6.5";